by Craig Robertson

 If you do want to download a podcast for listening to later either on your computer or another device such as an iPod, there are various ways to do it:

 Macintosh: Using the Safari web-browser: Option-click on a link to the podcast file.
-Ctrl-click and Command-click will also enable downloads, but you will need to go to the Safari Window pull-down menu and select Downloads to check progress.
+Ctrl-click will also enable downloads.
+You can go to a Safari Downloads listing to check progress.

 PC: Ctrl-click a podcast link, save to disk

 Recording note: I confess I am not the greatest sound engineer; I am an amateur working with less than professional hardware and software.
 I am constantly looking for ways to improve.
 I can only apologise that some of the recording in my podcasts is less than perfect, especially the music, not the least caused by the constraints of the current podcasting technology obliging me to reduce everything to mono sound in order to produce podcast files of a reasonable size.
 All the Move albums used here are beautifully recorded and presented, are highly recommended by me, and I am very grateful to find music that I love that I can include on these programs.